B — Bravo Time Zone

 About Bravo Time Zone (B)

-Bravo Time Zone, abbreviated B, is the military time zone designator for UTC+2.
-In NATO and aviation-style phonetic naming, the letter B corresponds to a zone that is 2 hours ahead of Coordinated Universal Time, so when it is 12:00 UTC, it is 14:00 in B.
+Bravo Time Zone, abbreviated B, is a military and aviation-style time zone designation for UTC+2.
+That means B is two hours ahead of Coordinated Universal Time, so it is commonly used when a fixed offset reference is needed for scheduling, operations, or time coordination.

 B and Daylight Saving Time

-Bravo Time Zone (B) itself does not observe daylight saving time.
-Its offset remains fixed at UTC+2 throughout the year, so there is no switch date, no seasonal clock change, and no alternate daylight version of B.
+Bravo Time Zone does not switch for daylight saving time.
+Its offset stays at UTC+2 all year, so there is no spring-forward date, no fall-back date, and no alternate seasonal version of B to monitor.

 Frequently Asked Questions